fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/eh6rsmnt/) to edit the above chart.

-To customize the inner radius of the doughnut chart, set the value of `doughnutRadius` attribute in percent.
+To customize the inner radius of the **doughnut chart**, set the value of `doughnutRadius` attribute in percent.

 Refer to the image below: